-Students will rotate to three different clinical sites during the 23 months in the program.
-The first rotation will be during the fall quarter through spring quarter of the first year.
-The second rotation will be during summer of the first year and fall of the second year.
-The third and final rotation will be during the winter and spring quarters of the second year.
+Students will rotate to four different clinical sites during the 23 months in the program.
+The first rotation will be during the Summer quarter (Orientation) through Fall quarter of the first year.
+The second rotation will be during Winter Quarter and continue through Spring Quarter of the first year.
+The third rotation will begin summer of the first year and continue thought fall of the second year.
+The fourth and final rotation will be during the winter and spring quarters of the second year.
 For each clinical rotation, the Clinical Coordinator will assign the student to one of the clinical sites.
 Many factors are involved in the rotation assignment.
 These include, but are not limited to, student hardship, previous rotation, and faculty input on student's abilities and needs.